 Asteroids are important building blocks of our solar system.
 When spacecraft study these small worlds, we learn more about how our neighborhood was formed — moons, planets and, of course, our own planet, Earth.
 A flurry of spacecraft have visited asteroids in recent decades to piece together the secrets of the solar system, and more such missions are launching soon.

-NASA's Galileo spacecraft was the first craft to ever visit an asteroid; in fact, this probe flew by two.
-The mission launched Oct.
+NASA's Galileo spacecraft was the first to ever visit an asteroid and in fact flew by two space rocks.
+The mission launched on Oct.
 18, 1989, from space shuttle Atlantis and arrived at Jupiter on Dec.
 7, 1995, where Galileo spent eight years studying the largest planet in our solar system.

 Humanity's first encounter with an asteroid occurred on Oct.
 29, 1991, when Galileo flew by the asteroid Gaspra.
 During the historic encounter, Galileo approached within 997 miles (1,604 kilometers) of Gaspra (an S-type or siliceous asteroid) and revealed that the space rock had mysterious flat areas that may be due to impacts.
 They may also be scars from when Gaspra broke off from its parent asteroid.

 Then, on Aug.
 28, 1993, Galileo made history again, this time by flying by the first asteroid known to have a moon: Ida.
 The probe's photos revealed that this asteroid and its moon, Dactyl, are truly strange objects; both experience space weathering that has caused their surfaces to turn red over time.
 After Galileo's asteroid adventures, it went on to Jupiter, but NASA hadn't finished with space rocks.